jchai002/choir-justice-supplies/au/en/getting-started-with-ooma-office-manager.markdown

 ## What can I do with my Ooma Office account?

-Your Ooma Office account allows you to personalize your Ooma Office for WeWork setup so that it meets the specific needs of your business.
+Your Ooma Office account allows you to personalise your Ooma Office for WeWork setup so that it meets the specific needs of your business.
 When you are logged in to the Ooma Office web portal as an administrator, you can do the following:

 * Set up your Virtual Receptionist
-* Configure extension dialing
+* Configure extension dialling
 * Put together ring groups
 * Upload an .mp3 or .wav file for Music on Hold
 * Add a conference bridge